General Technology - Patient Care Technician

 Semester-by-semester graduation plan

 Students may take general education and secondary specialty classes toward an associate degree in General Technology while waiting to start Patient Care coursework.
+Contact Kendra Anderson, Program Director of the Medical Assisting program, for an individualized semester-by-semester graduation plan.

 You can find the name of your assigned academic advisor by reviewing Degree Works, your Class Schedule, or by visiting the Advising webpage.